MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance-feature-reference.md

 ## Supported communication types

-With communication compliance policies, you can choose to scan messages in one or more of the following communication platforms as a group or as standalone sources.
+With Communication compliance policies, you can choose to scan messages in one or more of the following communication platforms as a group or as standalone sources.
 Communications captured across these platforms are retained for seven years for each policy by default, even if users leave your organization and their mailbox is deleted.

 - **Exchange email:** Mailboxes hosted on Exchange Online as part of your Microsoft 365 or Office 365 subscription are all eligible for message scanning.
-Emails and attachments matching communication compliance policy conditions are instantly available in communication compliance reports.
-Supported attachment types for communication compliance are the same as the [file types supported for Exchange mail flow rule content inspections](https://docs.microsoft.com/exchange/security-and-compliance/mail-flow-rules/inspect-message-attachments#supported-file-types-for-mail-flow-rule-content-inspection).
+Emails and attachments matching Communication compliance policy conditions are instantly available in Communication compliance reports.
+Supported attachment types for Communication compliance are the same as the [file types supported for Exchange mail flow rule content inspections](https://docs.microsoft.com/exchange/security-and-compliance/mail-flow-rules/inspect-message-attachments#supported-file-types-for-mail-flow-rule-content-inspection).

 - **Microsoft Teams:** Chat communications and associated attachments in both public and private Microsoft Teams channels and individual chats can be scanned.
-Teams chats matching communication compliance policy conditions are processed once every 24 hours and then are available in communication compliance reports.
+Teams chats matching Communication compliance policy conditions are processed once every 24 hours and then are available in Communication compliance reports.
 Use the following group management configurations to supervise individual user chats and channel communications in Teams:

-    - **For Teams chat communications:** Assign individual users or assign a [distribution group](https://support.office.com/article/Distribution-groups-E8BA58A8-FAB2-4AAF-8AA1-2A304052D2DE) to the communication compliance policy.
+    - **For Teams chat communications:** Assign individual users or assign a [distribution group](https://support.office.com/article/Distribution-groups-E8BA58A8-FAB2-4AAF-8AA1-2A304052D2DE) to the Communication compliance policy.
 This is for 1-to-1 or 1-to-many user/chat relationships.
-    - **For Teams Channel communications:** Assign every Microsoft Team channel or Office 365 group you want to scan that contains a specific user to the communication compliance policy.
-If you add the same user to other Microsoft Teams channels or Office 365 groups, be sure to add these new channels and groups to the communication compliance policy.
+    - **For Teams Channel communications:** Assign every Microsoft Team channel or Office 365 group you want to scan that contains a specific user to the Communication compliance policy.
+If you add the same user to other Microsoft Teams channels or Office 365 groups, be sure to add these new channels and groups to the Communication compliance policy.

 - **Skype for Business Online:** Chat communications and associated attachments in Skype for Business Online can be supervised.
-Skype for Business Online chats matching communication compliance policy conditions are processed once every 24 hours and then are available in communication compliance reports.
+Skype for Business Online chats matching Communication compliance policy conditions are processed once every 24 hours and then are available in Communication compliance reports.
 Supervised chat conversations are sourced from [previous conversations saved in Skype for Business Online](https://support.office.com/article/Find-a-previous-Skype-for-Business-conversation-18892eba-5f18-4281-8c87-fd48bd72e6a2).
 Use the following group management configuration to supervise user chat communications in Skype for Business Online:

-    - **For Skype for Business Online chat communications:** Assign individual users or assign a [distribution group](https://support.office.com/article/Distribution-groups-E8BA58A8-FAB2-4AAF-8AA1-2A304052D2DE) to the communication compliance policy.
+    - **For Skype for Business Online chat communications:** Assign individual users or assign a [distribution group](https://support.office.com/article/Distribution-groups-E8BA58A8-FAB2-4AAF-8AA1-2A304052D2DE) to the Communication compliance policy.
 This is for 1-to-1 or 1-to-many user/chat relationships.

 - **Third-party sources:** You can scan communications from third-party sources for data imported into mailboxes in your Microsoft 365 organization.
 Connectors support the following third-party resources: